 The scalp and hair follicles are certainly sensitive to all sorts of things, from stress to smoking and, yes, diet.
 And while a healthy scalp is important for healthy hair, it won’t stop what nature has in mind if Male Pattern Baldness has been pre-programmed into a man’s DNA.

 When a man’s genes dictate that he will lose his hair, what happens is that he develops a sensitivity to a testosterone by-product called DHT, which causes follicles to shrink and, eventually, hair to fall out.
-The only proven way to stop this is by using clinically-proven hair loss products – finasteride 1mg and minoxidil – which have been shown to halt hair loss and encourage new growth.
-These are available at Belgravia as part of a hair loss treatment course, which is tailored to each individual’s specific needs and typically includes a number of additional booster products to get scalps and hair into tip-top condition.
+There are currently only two proven medications for this; these MHRA licensed and FDA approved hair loss treatments, which have been shown to inhibit DHT and promote hair growth, can be used individually or simultaneously.

 The Japanese article ultimately falls flat by virtue of sheer common sense.
 The UK is one of the greatest curry-loving nations in the world, and yet according to a TripAdvisor survey, have the fifth highest incidence of Male Pattern Baldness in the world.